What Is NFS and How Does It Work? - Qiling

 How Does NFS work?
 Three Versions!
 (4 Versions Are Available)

-NFSv4, the most recent version of NFS, and other versions after NFS version 2 (NFSv2) are typically compatible after client and server machines negotiate a connection.
+NFSv4, the most recent version of NFS, and other versions after NFS version 2 (NFSv2) are typically compatible, with client and server machines negotiating a connection to ensure seamless communication.

 NFS Version 2 (March 1989)